If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 1. On the backup set home page, go to Edit from the Backup selection card.

-2. Select/deselect the groups/mailboxes you want to add/remove and click Save to apply your changes.
+2. Select/deselect the users/groups you want to add/remove and click Save to apply your changes.
+You can also switch from user-based to group-based selection or vice versa by using the tabs at the top.

 Note: